 Introduction to MiraOS¶

 MiraOS offers unrivalled scalability with thousands of nodes in a self-healing and self-organising network.
-Mira utilises LumenRadio's patented cognitive coexistence technology to provide maximum robustness to RF disturbances and minimum effect on other wireless networks.
+Mira utilises LumenRadio's patented coexistence technology to provide maximum robustness to RF disturbances and minimum effect on other wireless networks.

 Wireless mesh networking